JulianNicholls/Raspberry-Pi-Misc/README.md

 Drive a servo connected to pin 25 using software PWM.
 I don't think it's very practical, but that may be more to do with the low quality servo I'm using.
-The software PCM is wavering betwqeen about 47Hz and 51Hz whereas the servo really wants a steady 50Hz.
+The software PCM is wavering between about 47Hz and 51Hz whereas the servo really wants a steady 50Hz.

+To drive a servo accuately needs the hardware PCM on GPIO18, I believe.

 ----
 ## python/gpiozero